Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Attribute-Authenticated Continuous Group Key Agreement

 The main entities that take part in our AA-CGKA protocol are the following:

 \begin{enumerate} \item \textit{Credential Issuer}: third party who creates credentials on behalf of users.
 Their signature grants validity to the credentials they issue. \item \textit{Solicitor}: user who is trying to join an AA-CGKA group.
 To this end, the solicitor must obtain the Group Information Message, which contains relevant information about the group and then issue an External Join to directly enter the group without requiring invitation from an existing member.
-The solicitor must also include a Presentation in which she includes a list of claims that meet the group's requirements. \begin{enumerate} \item Solicitor's \textit{Wallet}: Stores the solicitor's credentials.
-Its functionality can be extended to automatically generate Presentations in which only certain attributes are disclosed. \end{enumerate} \item CGKA Group members (or \textit{Verifiers}): current members of the AA-CGKA group.
+The solicitor must also include a Presentation in which she includes a list of claims that meet the group's requirements.
+Solicitors store their credentials in a \textit{wallet}, which also automatically generates Presentations in which only certain attributes are disclosed. \item \textit{Verifiers}: current members of the AA-CGKA group.
 When a group is initialised the only member is its creator, but new users eventually join.
-For simplicity, we will assume all the verifiers act as one, such that there is no possibility of a disagreement about the validity of a solicitor's request.
 Every current member of the AA-CGKA group can propose modifications to the group including changes to the set of requirements, and publish a Group Information message. \end{enumerate}